tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 can use Pandoc to convert (almost) any document file format into any other.

-After having spent weeks and weeks analysing data, generating figures and putting it all together it can be devastating to find that one needs to start all over again because of some fundamental flaw with the acquisition of the raw data.
-However, this needn't be the case if all your analysis, figure generation and manuscript assembly was automated you would just need to replace the raw data and press "Go".
+After having spent weeks and months analysing data, generating figures and assembling all the information into a manuscript it can be devastating to find that one needs to start all over again because an updated data set has become available.
+However, this needn't be the case.
+If all your analysis, figure generation and manuscript assembly was automated you would just need to replace the raw data and press "Go".
 In :doc:`automation-is-your-friend` you will learn how to achieve this state of bliss.

 When tackling more complex data analysis one needs to spend more time thinking about the problem up front.
 In the :doc:`practical-problem-solving` chapter we will look at techniques for breaking problems into smaller and more manageable chunks.
-The chapter also introduced the Python scripting language, string manipulation and regular expressions.
+The chapter will also extend your familiarity with Python, and introduces the concepts of string manipulation and regular expressions.

-At some point you may need to work on a computer different to that in front of you.
-For many this may be when one needs access to the institutes high performance computing cluster.
-In :doc:`working-remotely` we introduce the program that allow one to log into remote computers from the command line and how to copy data to and from the remote machine.
+At some point you may need to work on a remote computer.
+For many this may be when one needs access to the institute's high performance computing cluster.
+In :doc:`working-remotely` you will learn how to use the command line to log in to a remote computer and how to copy data to and from the remote machine.

 Installing software is not particularly exciting.
 However, it is a means to an end.
 In :doc:`managing-your-system` we go over various methods of installing software.
-The chapter also introduces some fundamental Unix-based systems administration concepts required to understand what is required to install software successfully.
+The chapter also introduces some fundamental Unix-based systems administration concepts required to understand what is needed to install software successfully.

 Finally the book ends with :doc:`next-steps`, a short chapter giving some suggestions on how to continue building your knowledge of